Art at KSGS

 - Colour theory and the colour wheel

-Homework is set regularly as short weekly tasks or longer more in-depth research activities.
-Homework is used to consolidate skills learnt in class and to practice techniques.
+Homework is set regularly as short tasks or longer more in-depth research activities.
+Homework is set to consolidate skills learnt in class and to practice techniques.

-Verbal feedback is used to help the students progress and advice is given throughout the lessons on current classwork.
+Verbal feedback is used to help the student progress and advice is given throughout the lessons on current classwork.

 Formal assessment of the overall unit of work takes place at the end of the unit - consisting of ‘self assessment and evaluation’ as well as ‘teacher assessment’.
-Assessment takes place to determine how well the student has understood and applied the skills covered in that unit plus general comments, targets, effort grades, homework grades and progress indicators in relation to end of year targets’.
+Assessment takes place to determine how well the student has understood and applied the skills covered in that unit plus general comments, targets, effort grades, homework grades and progress indicators in relation to expectations’.

 For further information contact Mrs S Wealleans.
 Subject Leader of Art